Woodford, Northamptonshire: Woodford House

-Woodford House, an early 19th-century mansion, was the home of the Arbuthnot family and scene of the death of the diarist Harriet Arbuthnot in 1833.
-The property was purchased in 1880 by Charles Henry Plevins from Arthur Arbuthnot, son of General Charles Arbuthnot.
-The house was altered between 1899 and 1910 and had a new garden created in 1909.
+Quarries

 The Arbuthnots owned iron ore quarries on the estate which were dug from circa 1851, an early date for what was later to become a large industry in Northamptonshire.
 The Arbuthnot's quarry appears to have been short-lived but a sample of the ore was exhibited at the Great Exhibition in Hyde Park, London, in 1851.
 There was a further experiment in commercial quarrying from about 1860 and again in 1866.
 The early attempts suffered from a lack of transport facilities and the ore must have been taken away by horse and cart but in 1866 the Kettering to Thrapston railway opened and a connecting tramway was constructed from close to Woodford House to the railway at Twywell.
 The quarrying (and some adit mining) lasted from 1866 to 1886, starting near Woodford Lodge and extending north of the road later on.
 There were also quarries south west of Twywell Station on the north side of the road between 1881 and 1883.
 There was also a brickworks near there.
 The main tramway (standard gauge) had steam locomotives from the start but some of the quarries were connected to it by narrow gauge lines and these were worked by hand or by horse until 1883.
 There were some visible remains of the quarries and buildings at least until 1986.

 Part of the ground north of the road near Woodford Lodge was reworked between 1914 and 1926 when quarries in Twywell Parish were extended.
 The ground here was landscaped and returned to cultivation in 1965.